 Gary and I both ordered the Completa.
 This amazing pizza is filled with mozzarella, ricotta, pepper, tomato, cicoli, and salami.
 What is cicoli you might ask?
 It is pork scratchings or cracknel.
 The fritta we ordered was only €5,00 each!
 The menu is very limited in its selections but the only pizza you can order is a pizza fritta!

 I asked if I could take their photo and of course, they said, yes!
-The roll out the dough, fill half with your ingredients, fold, seal and the deep fryer is right behind them.
+They roll out the dough, fill half with the ingredients, fold, and seal, and the deep fryer is right behind them.
 As soon as you cut into it, it deflated.
 This puff was amazing and like nothing, we had ever had before.
 We left very satisfied and will return again one day!

 Lantica Pizzera Da Michele – 1870

 Another famous restaurant and more well-known is Pizzera Da Michele.
 This restaurant opened in 1870!
 For our second try at dining here, we arrived 45 minutes prior to the opening and there were already 30 people in front of us.

 They have a system for when and how you enter the restaurant.
 As they let people in, they fill the first room first.
 If you are a couple, you might start off at one table and then they will ask you to move to a table of four with another couple.
 If a single, you will be dining with another single.

 As that room is filled, they bring in and fill the next room.
 This was our group.
 We noticed the waiters already taking orders from those seated in the first room.
 Gary and I sat down at a table for two and then asked to sit with another couple.
 They were a really nice young couple in Naples specifically to come to this pizzeria!